-We piloted this virtual field experience in July 2020 with 31 undergraduate geology students enrolled in University of Washington's remote field course, in a day-long workshop.
+- 115 coordinates (UTM and elevation) and dimensions (meters).
+This model forms the basis of the virtual field experience; our virtual geology tools (compass and stereonet, ruler, map, and jetpack) provide the mechanism for the students to explore the virtual field site and collect data.
+In addition to the 3D model, we also produced an orthorectified aerial image of the site to use as a base map. - 120 We piloted this virtual field experience in July 2020 with 31 undergraduate geology students enrolled in University of Washington's remote field course, in a day-long workshop.
 Following a refresher on stereonets and fold geometry, the students received access to the Whaleback WebGL-based virtual field experience which was hosted on a department server.
-The assignment had four components: First, to familiarize them with the game controls, we asked the students to explore the strip mine by walking or flying(!), screen-capture an interesting geologic feature, and write an associated objective description.
-Many students noted the anticline and syncline on the mine's eastern wall (Fig. 2a; the syncline is apparent in the background of Fig. 1a); however, one student wrote an interesting geological description of some automobile tires that are remnants of trash within the mine.
+The assignment had four components: First, to familiarize themselves with the game controls, we asked the students to explore the strip mine by walking or flying(!), screen-capture an interesting geologic feature, and write an associated objective description. - 125 Many students noted the anticline and syncline on the mine's eastern wall (Fig. 2a; the syncline is apparent in the background of Fig. 1a); however, one student wrote an interesting geological description of some automobile tires that are remnants of trash within the mine.
 To help students understand the geologic compass function and practice the transition from 3D "field" perspective to 2D map, the students took strike-and-dip measurements of the surface of the Whaleback and plotted strike-anddip symbols on the orthorectified aerial image.
-Once they were fully introduced to the game, we asked the students to investigate the along-trend variability of the Whaleback Anticline.
+Once they were fully introduced to the game, we asked the students to - 130 investigate the along-trend variability of the Whaleback Anticline.
 Students used the pole tool to create transects across the fold in four different areas that they selected (e.g., orange flags plotted in Fig. 1a).
 They then produced annotated aerial images, with four stereonets to show how the trend-and-plunge of the fold axis varies longitudinally (Figs. 2b-c).
 From their data, students were able to observe that the Whaleback is doubly-plunging rather than purely cylindrical.
-The fourth exercise required constructing a profile of the fold train and interpolating the synclines that presumably connect the three exposed anticlines.
+The fourth exercise required constructing a profile of the fold train and interpolating the synclines that presumably connect the three exposed - 135 anticlines.
 In order to make this profile, students used the "pole" tool to measure elevation on the surface and the distancemeasuring tool to constrain horizontal distance a long a transect perpendicular to the fold, and plotted the values, interpolating below the sedimentary cover.

 Implementation of the exercise was straightforward.
+Most students found the game controls to be intuitive.
 Regarding the WebGL-performance on students' machines, no computing or model-rendering problems were reported.
 Although students were not discouraged from working in groups, the students primarily worked alone for these exercises.

-Figure 2: Examples of exercises and data. (a) An anticline (and often, the adjacent syncline) exposed in profile in the east wall of the strip mine was a common feature that the students selected for description.
-The field of view is 55 meters wide. (b) Screenshot of data from a scanline used to determine the trend and plunge of the fold axis of the Whaleback in the central eastern quarter.
+145 Figure 2: Examples of exercises and data. (a) An anticline (and often, the adjacent syncline) exposed in profile in the east wall of the strip mine was a common feature that the students selected for description. (b) Screenshot of data from a scanline used to determine the trend and plunge of the fold axis of the Whaleback in the central eastern quarter.
 The fold axis orientation, generated from an automatic pi-plot feature, is exaggerated as a red circle; the data for each measurement is printed on the right. (c) Students annotated an orthophoto of the Whaleback with stereonet data to investigate variations in the fold axis and best characterize the fold geometry.
 Each stereonet is associated with a student-made scanline (shown as a dashed line) on a section of the fold, with the trend-and-plunge values of the calculated fold-axis printed above.